By DeVry University

 Prior learning credit allows you to earn college-level credit for subjects and skills you've studied outside of a traditional classroom.
 It can be particularly helpful for transfer students, industry professionals with years of field experience or students who may wish to graduate sooner.

 Whether you're returning to school or progressing in your education, you can potentially get college credit for a variety of learning and professional experiences.
-As appropriate, DeVry awards credit for prior learning based on:
+Depending on your school, program of study and other factors, prior learning credit may include:

 - Previous education experience: Have you completed classes at another college or university?
-Leveraging your qualifying transfer credits is often the most common way that you can apply your prior learning experience to your DeVry program.
-DeVry maintains academic agreements with many two- and four-year colleges and universities to ensure that students can transfer credits when eligible.
+Leveraging your qualifying transfer credits is often the most common way that you can apply your prior learning experience.
+Some institutions maintain academic agreements with two- and four-year colleges and universities to ensure that students can transfer credits when eligible.

 - Military coursework and training: Depending on your training, you may be able to get college credit for prior learning completed during your time in the military.
-DeVry evaluates military coursework and educational experiences based on American Council on Education (ACE) recommendations, so the specific military coursework that DeVry accepts for prior learning credit will vary on an individual basis.
+Each institution may have their own evaluation process, however, often your military coursework and educational experiences are based on American Council on Education (ACE) recommendations, so the specific military coursework accepted for prior learning credit will vary on an individual basis.
 For examples of military courses that may qualify, check out the ACE Military Guide.

 - Professional certifications and training: Throughout your career or education, you may have completed certifications from companies and organizations like Microsoft, Cisco or CompTIA.
 Depending on your area of study and other restrictions, you may be able to get prior learning credit for earning these certifications.

-- Examinations: DeVry also offers potential prior learning credit based on certain qualifying national exams including the International Baccalaureate, Advanced Placement and College Level Examination Program, as well as industry-specific tests such as the American Health Information Management Association Exam.
+- Examinations: Some schools offer potential prior learning credit based on certain qualifying national exams including the International Baccalaureate, Advanced Placement and College Level Examination Program, as well as industry-specific tests such as the American Health Information Management Association Exam.